Bringing EDI In-house

 Conclusion

-When you need to plug a drain in your budget and become more self-reliant, your first step is to contact DCS for a free assessment.
+When you need to plug a drain in your budget and become more self-reliant, your first step is to contact DCS for a no-cost assessment.
 With our help you can calculate the ROI and then activate EDI for high volume, key customers or move to a modern version supporting XML that is already adapted to your ERP system.
-The next step is easy, call or e-mail DCS for more information.
+The next step is easy: call or e-mail DCS for more information.